CedricMercado2499/cedGame/notes.md

 # I created a movable square..
 # The goal now is to add borders and physics
 # The square shouldn't go out of bounds

+# March 10, 2023
+# Borders are implemented, next is to include gravity